hazelcast/hazelcast-packaging/vagrant/README.md

 ## Usage

 To run virtual machines, simply run in command line:
-`vagrant up`

-2 virtual machines will run.
+`vagrant up`, 2 virtual machines will run.
+To launch only one machine, use `vagrant up machine_name`, eg. `vagrant up fedora`.

 Default user and password is `vagrant`.

+You can connect to machine using `vagrant ssh machine_name -c command`

 In order to close VMs, you can run `vagrant halt`.